informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

             total: "0"
             ```

-    - Observe the output on the relayer terminal and verify that no event is processed.
+    - Observe the output on the relaying terminal and verify that no event is processed.

-    If you correctly created the packet filters in the [previous section](./build-the-topology.md), the relayer does not relay on this path.
-So what happened to the 1000000 samoleans you just sent ?
+    If you correctly created the packet filters in the [previous section](./build-the-topology.md), Hermes does not relay on this path.
+So what happened to the 1000000 `samoleans` you just sent ?
 It is stuck until a relayer decides to relay this packet to `ibc-3`.
-For now, let's forget about these samoleans.
+For now, let's forget about these `samoleans`.
 We can get as many as we want anyway.

     It might be impossible to send packets directly from `ibc-1` to `ibc-3`, however, it is possible to use `ibc-2` as a bridge: